 When: July 2015 Duration: 16 days Distance covered: 1800 km

 This trip was something special – after quite some time, we were accompanied by our daughter.
-So, the three of us, a small car and a wonderful country with some unique animal species, usually not to be found in other southern and eastern African countries.
+So, the three of us, a small car, and a wonderful country with some unique animal species, usually not to be found in other southern and eastern African countries.

-We started in Entebbe and then slowly toured through central and south-western Uganda.
-We visited some of their prime national parks: Murchison Falls, Queen Elisabeth and Lake Mburo – all known for their typical savanna ecosystems; Kibale, known for their chimpanzees and Bwindi, known for mountain gorillas.
+We started in Entebbe, and then slowly toured through central and south-western Uganda.
+We visited some of their prime national parks: Murchison Falls, Queen Elisabeth, and Lake Mburo – all known for their typical savanna ecosystems; Kibale, known for their chimpanzees and Bwindi, known for mountain gorillas.

 We didn’t do any prior reservation, except for our first night in Entebbe and for the gorilla permits, which were bought half a year in advance.
 And as it turned out, there actually were no reasons to make advance reservations for camps – surprisingly, despite this being their high tourist season, we were more or less alone in all campsites.

 We rented a Toyota RAV4 from Roadtrip Uganda and the car was perfect for this trip.
 Well, actually, it would have been perfect, if there were only two of us.
 But for three, it was a little too small, with our personal luggage and complete camping equipment.
-But with time we got used to it and after few days were able to pack everything inside in just a few minutes.
+But in time we got used to it, and after few days were able to pack everything inside in just a few minutes.

 Our rough itinerary was:

 Upon landing at Entebbe airport early in the afternoon, pick up the car, do a major shopping and spend a night at a guesthouse in Entebbe.